kam-bar/currency-converter-react/README.md

 ## Description

-Simple currency converter application (PLN → EUR/GBP/USD) built with React.
+A simple currency converter that allows you to convert an amount in PLN to EUR, GBP or USD.
+The application is built with React and includes a live clock displayed in the top-right corner of the screen.

 ## Technologies